-Join us as we trace the Mother Road from Chicago to Santa Monica, connecting with the nostalgia of America’s coming of age as we wind our way through 8 states from Illinois to California!
+Join us as we trace the Mother Road from Chicago to Oklahoma City, connecting with the nostalgia of America’s coming of age as we wind our way through 4 states from Illinois to Oklahoma!

 - All land travel as outlined

 - 10 meals: 8 breakfasts and 2 dinners as listed (BD)